Here are the answers to the most common Frequently Asked Questions or FAQs that we are asked about group B Strep in

-Not everyone carries GBS and pregnancy does not ‘bring it on’ or cause a ‘flare-up’ of group B Strep.
-It can be passed from mother to baby during labour and, although this causes no problems for most babies, for a small number it can be deadly, causing blood poisoning, pneumonia and meningitis.
+Not everyone carries GBS.
+Pregnancy does not ‘bring it on’ or cause a ‘flare-up’.
+The bacteria can be passed from mother to baby around labour and, although this causes no problems for most babies, for a small number it can be deadly, causing blood poisoning, pneumonia and meningitis.

-The standard direct plating tests widely available in the NHS are not very reliable when they give a negative result – they give a falsely negative result up to 50% of the time when they should be positive.
+The tests widely available in the NHS (the standard direct plating tests) are not very reliable when they give a negative result – they give a negative result up to 50% of the time when they should be positive.
 On the other hand, a positive conventional test result is very reliable (they rarely find something that’s not there).
 See Which Test for GBS?

 The GBS-specific ECM (enriched culture medium) tests are highly reliable and are good predictors of your GBS carriage status for 5 weeks after the swabs have been taken.
 A number of NHS trusts offer the ECM test to some or all pregnant women, together with private sources, including home-testing packs – click here for more information.

 Any test detecting group B Strep during your current pregnancy means you should be offered intravenous antibiotics as soon as possible once labour has started to protect your newborn baby from GBS infection.

 There are no known harmful effects of carriage itself and, since the GBS bacteria do not cause genital symptoms or discomfort, GBS carriage is not a sexually transmitted disease, nor is GBS carriage a sign of ill health or poor hygiene.